danisharyanfahim/infinite-scroll/logs/README.txt

 -Use Lazy loading for the movie images
 -Make sure it works on mobile as well, so make it responsive -Show film length and format in hours and minutes
--Add year of release searching as some of the features -No Results were found page if the number of movies is 0
+-Add year of release searching as some of the features (Type in 'from:(releaseYear)' into the search bar to get movies by year)
+-No Results were found page if the number of movies is 0